What is CertiPUR-US Certified and Why Does it Matter?

 If a product doesn’t pass the certification criteria, the company has the option to make changes and resubmit it for testing.

-Is Certified Polyurethane Foam Safe?
+Is Certified Polyurethane Foam Safe in Mattresses?

-There is a certain level of chemicals in almost all products.
-Polyurethane foams are no exception.
 However, buying CertiPUR-US certified polyurethane foams ensures that these harmful chemicals are kept to an absolute minimum.

 Is Certified Foam A Fire Hazard?

 No. Certified foam is not a fire hazard.
-It will not contain any of the harmful flame retardants mentioned in this article, but it will still be flame retardant.
+It will not contain any of the harmful flame retardants mentioned in this article, but it will still be flame-retardant.
 This is usually achieved in a more natural way (a natural barrier of wool, for example) or with less harmful chemicals.

 Does Certified Memory Foam Contain Fiberglass?